-The meaning of DPA here is different from the conventional definition of NRT-DPA by Norgett, Robinson, and Torrens [5].
+We should note the meaning of DPA here is different from the conventional definition of NRT-DPA by Norgett, Robinson and Torrens [5].
 In CRA, the meaning of DPA is taken literally as it incrementally introduces damage in the form of Frenkel pairs by displacing random atoms to random positions.
-In some previous works, it was denoted as canonical DPA (cDPA).

-Our results obtained by CRA are essentially simulating conditions where thermal diffusion of defects is suppressed, for instance, because the temperature is low or by the presence of impurities.
-Albeit the difference of definition, Derlet and Dudarev [29] and Warwick et al. [33,35] showed in Fe, W, and Zr, respectively, that the saturation behaviors of swelling due to accumulation of defects can be obtained quantitatively through rescaling, although the scaling relations are not straightforward.
-Quantities obtained from CRA simulations and experiments can also differ by a factor of 10 [31].
-On the other hand, collision cascade simulations with low recoil energies ($\sim 100 \text{ eV}$) can reach defect contents comparable to CRA [28], hence part of the mismatch can be attributed to the lack of defect recombination arising from higher-energy recoils present in realistic irradiation conditions.
-The CRA allows us to infer the principal mechanisms underlying certain phenomena at a fraction of the cost of conventional cascade simulations.
+This is corresponding to low temperature conditions where diffusion of defects is inhabited.
+Albeit the difference of definition, Derlet and Dudarev [28] and Warwick et al. [30] showed in Fe & W and Zr, respectively, that the saturation behaviors of swelling due to accumulation of defects can be obtained quantitatively through rescaling.
+Recent ion irradiation experiment [38] on tungsten also show good quantitative agreement with CRA prediction.

-In the work by Derlet and Dudarev [29], CRA was implemented such that upon displacement of an atom, a dose of 1/N DPA is accumulated, where N is the number of atoms in the simulation cell.
+In the work by Derlet and Dudarev [28], CRA was implemented such that upon displacement of an atom, a dose of 1/N dpa is accumulated, where N is the number of atoms in the simulation cell.
 Frenkel pairs were created one by one, and after each creation of a Frenkel pair the atomic configuration was relaxed through energy minimization.
-Subsequent work using CRA [31-35] showed that the creation of multiple Frenkel pairs per relaxation step, corresponding to a dose increment of 10^{-3} DPA per relaxation step or more, can speed up the simulation and have little effect on the results.
+Subsequent work using CRA [29-32] showed that creation of multiple Frenkel pairs per relaxation step, corresponding to a dose increment of 10^{-3} DPA per relaxation step or more, can speed up the simulation and have little effect on the results.

-In our implementation, Frenkel pairs were generated to correspond with a dose increment of 10^{-3} DPA per relaxation step.
-During each relaxation step, the atomic configuration was initially relaxed without altering the simulation cell's shape.
-Subsequently, the atomic configuration and the simulation cell were relaxed together until the Virial stress achieved the desired target values.
-This approach ensured numerical stability in the energy minimization procedure.
-The described procedure was repeated until all samples reached a cumulative dose of 3 DPA.
+In our implementation, we created Frenkel pairs corresponding to a dose increment of 10^{-3} DPA per relaxation step.
+In each relaxation step, we first relaxed the atomic configuration without changing the shape of a simulation cell.
+Then, we relaxed the atomic configuration together with the simulation cell, until the Virial stress attained the target values.
+This is to guarantee the numerical stability in the energy minimization procedure.
+We repeat this procedure until all samples reach 3 DPA.